PetrBalej/tgbg/README.md

 5) **.sso**\*: *Shared Species-Observers* subsample of previous versions
 6) **.w**\*: weighted subsample of previous versions

-\* In order to standardise the intensity of sampling effort with respect to individual species, we propose two new concepts:
+\* In order to standardise the intensity of sampling effort with respect to individual species, we propose three new concepts:

 ad 4) Focus species specific modification of 3).
 Select for TOP X species by Area Overlap (most overlaping occupied cells with focus species).
 We assume that it link (more observed) spatially related co-observed species with appropriate sampling effort intensity